|

 It is illegal to call this method if this Item

-is contained within an Alert
+is contained within an Alert.

-- the command to be added
+cmd - the command to be added

-- if this Item
+IllegalStateException - if this Item is contained

 within an Alert

-- if cmd is null
+NullPointerException - if cmd is nullpublic void removeCommand(Command cmd)

-(tested by comparing the object references),
+Item (tested by comparing the object references),

 the method has

-is actually visible on the display,
+no effect.
+If the Item is actually visible on the display,

 and this call